How Challenger Limited Accelerated Finance Transformation

-Second, having the continuous support of senior management to keep the project on track is crucial: “This ensures the team knows their efforts are appreciated.
+Having the continuous support of senior management to keep the project on track is crucial: “This ensures the team knows their efforts are appreciated.
 We were very fortunate to have this at Challenger,” David said.

-Third, embracing flexibility as a part of the implementation process: “Being able to adapt and change your plans and designs as new information comes to light is critical,” David said.
+“Being able to adapt and change your plans and designs as new information comes to light is critical,” David said.
 “We changed our initial plans multiple times throughout the process.
 While this might have taken us a little more time at the start, it set us up well for the future.”

 Spearheading change: The transformation journey continues

 In addition to using the Workiva platform for the annual reporting, management reporting, investment reporting, and statutory reporting, David said Challenger is considering how to bring the benefits of Workiva to other teams and processes.

 Currently, they are exploring Workiva for ESG reporting.
 Their risk and compliance team is also looking into the Workiva platform for multiple risk and reporting processes.

 Another major focus for David’s team is to capitalize on their technology investments and continue boosting efficiency.
 His team can envisage a lot of ways in maintaining Challenger’s transformation momentum on the Workiva platform.

 “We are focusing on maximizing our finance transformation technology investments.
 With Workiva in particular, it's a testament to how well the platform has been received by the team,” David said.
 “There is still a long list of existing reports that the team wants to transition onto the Workiva platform.”